jwasham/hearthstone-cl/tests/lib/googletest/docs/V1_5_Primer.md

 # Where to Go from Here #

 Congratulations!
 You've learned the Google Test basics.
-You can start writing and running Google Test tests, read some [samples](Samples.md), or continue with [AdvancedGuide](V1_5_AdvancedGuide.md), which describes many more useful Google Test features.
+You can Start writing and running Google Test tests, read some [samples](Samples.md), or continue with [AdvancedGuide](V1_5_AdvancedGuide.md), which describes many more useful Google Test features.